Amackenzie-hopke/lab-repo-fullstack-adryan/README.md

-Index of site can bes accesed using fo live for non react version
+Index of site can be accesed using go live for non react version

 react site can be acessed via using npm install in react lab directory then npm run dev